ryosoftware/2fauth-for-android/README.md

 [1](assets/Videos/1.mp4) [2](assets/Videos/2.mp4)

-# CONTACT

-To report issues, you can use Github or the dedicated Telegram channel we've created, where we'll also publish nightly versions of the app: https://t.me/TwoFAuthForAndroid

 # CERTIFICATE SIGNATURE VERIFICATION

 The SHA-256 digest of the certificate used to sign the app is as follows, and remains constant regardless of the version: